IBM/ibmi-oss-docs/troubleshooting/YUM.md

 Follow [these steps](https://www.seidengroup.com/2021/04/26/how-to-validate-self-signed-ssl-tls-certificates-from-ibm-i/)
 to add the new certificate as needed.

-## Installing ca-certificates-mozilla by disabling SSL verification
+## Temporarily disabling SSL verification to install ca-certificates-mozilla

+To resolve certificate validation errors, usually installing ca-certificate-mozilla will resolve it, but if HTTPS is broken you can't install it resulting in a Catch-22.
+Temporarily disabling SSL verification can resolve the Catch-22 and allow you to install ca-certificates-mozilla.

 If you have the `ibmi-repos` package installed: